 1. High Dividend Yield Strategy

 One of the first strategies when investing for dividends is the high dividend yield strategy.
-You’d apply this strategy to slow-growing companies with strong financial backing and lucrative cash flow.
+You’d apply this bottom up strategy to slow-growing companies with strong financial backing and lucrative cash flow.
 With this strategy, you’d be able to see regular and immediate dividend disbursements.

 2. High Dividend Growth Rate Strategy